-- Nitric oxide (NO) is an oxygen-containing free radical which is both essential to life and toxic. - NO is a gas that diffuses through the cytosol and lipid membranes and into cells. - NO has a single free electron. - At low concentrations, it functions physiologically as a neurotransmitter that causes vasodilation. - At high concentrations, it combines with O2 or with superoxide to form additional reactive and toxic species containing both nitrogen and oxygen (RNOS). - RNOS are involved in neurodegenerative diseases, such as Parkinson's disease, and in chronic inflammatory diseases, such as rheumatoid arthritis.
+- Nitric oxide (NO) is an oxygen-containing free radical which is both essential to life and toxic. - NO is a gas that diffuses through the cytosol and lipid membranes and into cells. - NO is produced by the lining of the blood vessels known as endothelium. - NO has a single free electron. - At low concentrations, it functions physiologically as a neurotransmitter that causes vasodilation. - At high concentrations, it combines with O2 or with superoxide to form additional reactive and toxic species containing both nitrogen and oxygen (RNOS). - RNOS are involved in neurodegenerative diseases, such as Parkinson's disease, and in chronic inflammatory diseases, such as rheumatoid arthritis.